 The Prosecution Has the Burden of Proving You Guilty

 Tampa is one of the hotbeds of Florida odometer fraud.
-Our experienced and effective Tampa criminal defense attorneys know the issues that prosecutors face when they try to prove tampering with a vehicle’s odometer.
+Our experienced and effective Tampa criminal defense team knows the issues that prosecutors face when they try to prove tampering with a vehicle’s odometer.
 Remember that you’re presumed innocent.
 The prosecution has the burden of proving you guilty beyond a reasonable doubt.
 Over the years, we’ve been able to raise countless reasonable doubts on behalf of our clients.

 Don’t Give a Statement or Confession